Balfour Street Park

-Balfour Street Park is a public pocket park located in an inner-city suburb of Sydney, in the state of New South Wales, Australia.
-The park is located in the suburb of Chippendale, at the corner of Balfour Street and O’Connor Street.
-Balfour Street Park acts as a pedestrian gateway to Central Park and was designed by the City of Sydney in collaboration with JILA, and constructed by Design Landscape for Frasers Property.
+Balfour Street Park is a public pocket park located in the inner Sydney suburb of Chippendale, in the state of New South Wales, Australia.
+The park is located in a small street closure on Balfour Street between Wellington Street and O’Connor Street.
+Balfour Street Park is a pedestrian threshold to Central Park and was designed by the City of Sydney in collaboration with JILA (Jane Irwin Landscape Architecture), and constructed by Design Landscape for Frasers Property.
 It won the Horbury Hunt Brick Award for Urban Design and Landscape Architecture in 2010.

-History

-The area was originally overgrown and weed infested land not being put to any use, owned by the State Rail Authority.
-However, in 2011 local residents with cooperation from North Sydney Council under the Streets Alive program, which allows the community to create and maintain public gardens on land owned by State Government authorities, were able to gain public access and permission to create a park.
-It was formally opened on 19 June 2011 by the Lord Mayor.
+The park was formally opened on 19 June 2011 by the Lord Mayor, Clover Moore.